iHealthLab/DietitianExamEval/README.md

-# RD Exam Eval
+# Registered Dietitian (RD) Exam Evaluation
-This repository contains the codes and steps to sending RD Exam questions to GPT 4o, Claude 3.5 - Sonnet, and Gemini 1.5 Pro with Zero Shot (ZS), Chain of Thought (CoT), Chain of Thought with Self Consistency (CoT-SC), and Retrieval Augmented Prompting (RAP), and getting responses for analysis and comparison.
+This repository contains the codes to evaluate the accuracy and consistency of LLMs in addressing nutrition-related inquiries.
+Our experiments include the GPT 4o, Claude 3.5 - Sonnet, and Gemini 1.5 Pro models along with Zero Shot (ZS), Chain of Thought (CoT), Chain of Thought with Self Consistency (CoT-SC), and Retrieval Augmented Prompting (RAP) techniques.

+To achieve this, we use the Registered Dietitian (RD) exam, a standard certification examination that serves to assess if dietitians meet the qualifications required to practice in the dietetics and nutrition field.
+Our experiments include the GPT 4o, Claude 3.5 - Sonnet, and Gemini 1.5 Pro models along with Zero Shot (ZS), Chain of Thought (CoT), Chain of Thought with Self Consistency (CoT-SC), and Retrieval Augmented Prompting (RAP) techniques.
+This evaluation includes 1050 multiple-choice questions with different proficiency levels, covering four nutrition domains: i.e., principles of dietetics, nutrition care, food service systems, and food and nutrition management.

+We compare the responses with the ground truth answers, enabling an objective assessment of the models' performance.
+To examine the consistency of the responses, we conduct repeated measurements by presenting each model with the same set of questions five times using each prompting technique.
+The responses for each technique and model are compared within and across groups.

 ## Step 1: Prepare the Dataset & Set up